Longbottom14/Longbottom14/README.md

 - 👋 Hi, I’m @Longbottom14
 - 👀 I’m interested in python and datascience
 - 🌱 I’m currently learning machine learning with python
-- 💞️ I’m looking to collaborate on machine learning and data engineering projects
+- 💞️ I’m looking to collaborate on machine learning and data science projects
-- 📫 How to reach me Instagram:Longb_14 ,FaceBook:Anuoluwa Abdulkareem
+- 📫 How to reach me:Email Ridwan.abdkareem@gmail.com Twitter:Longb_14 ,Instagram:Longb_14 ,FaceBook:Anuoluwa Abdulkareem

 <!---
 Longbottom14/Longbottom14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.